davsclaus/camel-riders-in-the-cloud/README.md

 ### Deploying Spring Boot (client)

+Setup config-map in OpenShift with application configuration:

+    oc create configmap my-configmap --from-literal=fallback="Nobody want to talk to me"

-You can deploy the Spring Boot application which is the client calling the hello service
+Then you can deploy the Spring Boot application which is the client calling the hello service

     cd boot
     mvn install